(Amazon UK link) |

-We were tired last night and wanted to watch something short and fairly light, and at just under 90 minutes, ‘How about you?’ looked as if it would be ideal.
+We were tired last night and wanted to watch something short and fairly light.
+At just under 90 minutes, ‘How about you?’ looked as if it would be ideal.
 I was particularly interested to note that it’s based on a story by Maeve Binchy; I couldn’t recall it, but, later, found it in her short story collection ‘This Year it will be Different’.

 The film is almost all set in a care home for the elderly, run - and owned - by a young woman called Kate (Orla Brady).
 She’s constantly stressed, because four of her long-term residents are rude and unhelpful.
 This means that potential newcomers are put off, some current residents are so upset that they leave, and even staff don’t stick around.
 Finances are tight and there’s a constant threat of being closed down by the overzealous health and safety officer.

 As Christmas approaches, most of the residents leave to stay with family and friends, and staff are given a break.
-Kate expects to stay with the four difficult folk, then an emergency crops up and Ellie, to her horror, is left in charge.
+Kate expects to stay with the four difficult folk.
+But then an emergency crops up and Ellie, to her horror, is left in charge.

-Two of the people who remain are the spinster sisters, Heather (Brenda Fricker) and Hazel (Imelda Staunton) who spend their time bickering and being rude in a loud way.
+Two of the people who remain are the spinster sisters, Heather (Brenda Fricker) and Hazel (Imelda Staunton).
+They spend their time bickering and being rude in a loud way.
 Then Georgia (Vanessa Redgrave) makes constant demands for cocktails, and plays the diva whenever she can.
 The fourth of the difficult quartet is Donald (Joss Ackland), who expects a cooked breakfast at 6.00 every morning...

 Naturally enough, as it’s supposed to be a feel-good film, Ellie’s outspokenness breaks down some barriers, although she also creates more tensions in other ways.
 The second half of the film is somewhat lighter than the first part, and there are moments that made us smile, although it certainly isn’t ‘hilarious’ as the blurb suggests.

-The film is darker and, in places, sadder than the original story and while the ending was positive and quite encouraging, we wished we had been aware that it was a serious film with one or two lighter moments rather than being a light-hearted one overall.
+The film is darker and, in places, sadder than the original story.
+While the ending was positive and quite encouraging, we wished we had been aware that it was a serious film with one or two lighter moments rather than being a light-hearted one overall.

 The acting is great, the pace just right, the music works well, even if the repetition of the title song becomes a trifle old.
 I liked the mild Irish accents too.
 There were several instances of ‘strong’ language, which, along with some recreational drug usage, gives this film a 15 rating in the UK; neither feature in Binchy’s original story.